 - Online USMLE Step 1 and Step 2 CK test products

-- Around 75 hours of video-based lectures with study guide
+- Around 75 hours of video-based lectures to download with a study guide

-- Helping medical students bring the stuff out of their memory review the course
+- Helping medical students pull information back out of their memory

 Some pieces of advice for premed students: